Anne Keothavong: 2006

 Keothavong started her 2006 season by losing in the first round of qualifying for the Brisbane International (Tier III), the final round of qualifying for the Hobart International and the second round of qualifying for the Australian Open.
 In February, she returned to Britain and reached the final of the ITF tournament in Jersey where she beat Ana Vrljić to win the title.
-She then entered the $25k tournament in Sunderland where she beat four compatriots; Melanie South, Rebecca Llewellyn, Sarah Coles and Katie O'Brien in straight sets to reach the final where she was beaten by Elise Tamaëla.
-Later in February, Keothavong reached the quarterfinals of an ITF tournament in Orange, California ($25k) and one month later, in March, she reached another ITF final, again $25k.
+She then entered the $25k event in Sunderland where she beat four compatriots; Melanie South, Rebecca Llewellyn, Sarah Coles and Katie O'Brien in straight sets to reach the final where she was beaten by Elise Tamaëla.
+Later in February, Keothavong reached the quarterfinals of a $25k tournament in Orange, California and one month later, in March, she reached another $25k final.
 In April, she reached the semifinals of the $25k event in Patras and competed for Great Britain in the Fed Cup where she won one of her three singles rubbers.
 She qualified for the Internationaux de Strasbourg, a Tier-III tournament, where she lost to Anna Smashnova in the first round.

 Keothavong competed in four tournaments in June: a $25k event in Surbiton, Birmingham, Eastbourne and Wimbledon.
-She was beaten by Laura Granville in the semifinals, Eleni Daniilidou in round one, Vera Dushevina in the first round and Karolina Šprem in the first round respectively.
-During her American hardcourt season, she reached the quarterfinals of a $50k tournament in Lexington where she fell to Camille Pin of France.
-In August, Keothavong lost in the first round of qualifying for the US Open and followed this up with three consecutive first-round losses in WTA events.
+She was beaten by Laura Granville in the semifinals, Eleni Daniilidou in round one, Vera Dushevina in the first round and Karolina Šprem in the first round, respectively.
+During her US hardcourt season, she reached the quarterfinals of a $50k tournament in Lexington where she fell to Camille Pin of France.
+In August, Keothavong lost in the first round of qualifying for the US Open and followed this up with three consecutive first-round losses in WTA Tour events.
 She then returned to the ITF Circuit playing $25k tournaments and won one more title, in Přerov.
 She also reached two semifinals (Glasgow and Opole) and a quarterfinal in Jersey.
-She ended the season with her world ranking at No. 168.
+She ended the season with her ranking at No. 168.